 Living in a city with a dog can be challenging.
 But with love, intention and puppy focused routines -- owning a backyard doesn't have to be a 'must' before becoming a pup-parent.

 Having a few special friends for our city doggos can go a long way to ensure their happiness.
 Here are a couple suggestions to help you get social together.

-Find the park that suits you and your dog best and make it a routine to visit at least once a week.
-Especially when your dog is still young as socializing and learning from other dogs is extra important then.
+Choose a park that suits you and your dog best (preferably one that’s calm, clean and frequented by responsible pet owners).
+Then, make it a routine to visit at least once a week - this way, your pup is more likely to run into the same dogs and establish long-term friendships!
+Socializing is especially important when your dog is still young, when learning from other dogs is most important.

-Ever notice how your dog naturally gravitates and plays particularly well with certain dogs?
+Ever notice how your dog naturally gravitates and plays well with certain dogs?

 Dogs love to track scents!
 It allows them to use their brain for an activity that challenges them, and tires them out.
 Make sure to build a walk schedule that allows both you and your pup the chance to stop and smell the roses.

 Make Meal Time, Play TIme.
 Or a challenge

 Check out THIS hack from one of our favorite YouTube trainers, Racheal Fusaro on how she turns ‘meal-time’ into 2-hours of enjoyment for her new puppy.